Table of Contents

 4. Have an agenda and strategy for each contact and connection

-Prepare for each conversation beforehand by knowing the individual’s target’s background, role, and company.
-Review their LinkedIn profile and list of connections to see if they have any in organizations being targeted for the search.
+Prepare for each conversation beforehand by knowing the individual’s background, role, and company.
+Review their LinkedIn profile and connections to see if they have any in organizations targeted for the search.
 Be prepared to briefly explain your background, the types of roles and companies you are targeting, and what you will be asking for (e.g., contacts or headhunters with whom they will be willing to make formal introductions).
 The key is to prepare for each networking meeting as if it were a job interview.

 5. Initiate and make all the logistics for calls and meetings